 In the uppermost reaches of the River North Tyne, to the east of Bellingham, we find the huge dam of Kielder Water, the largest man-made lake in Europe.
 The construction of the dam, which is 170 feet high and three quarters of a mile wide was begun in 1976.

-Water from the reservoir can be released into the North Tyne, where after a journey of two days, it reaches the pumping station at Riding Mill on the River Tyne near Corbridge.
+Water from the reservoir can be released into the North Tyne, where after a journey of two days, it reaches the pumping station at Riding Mill on the Tyne itself near Corbridge.
 From here it can be pumped through pipelines under the Durham hills and fed into the River Wear or River Tees.
 Like many reservoirs in North East England it is hard to believe that Kielder Water is man-made.

-In truth wherever you go in Britain or Europe, much of what is considered natural beauty has been created by human management over many centuries and this is only one of many landscapes created by human endeavour.
+In truth, wherever you go in Britain or Europe, much of what is considered natural beauty has been created by human management over many centuries and this is only one of many landscapes created by human endeavour.
 It is certainly a landscape of great beauty.

-The area is naturally an important area for recreation, tourism and leisure, with water sport facilities on the reservoir for wind surfers, canoeists, water skiers, anglers and yachtsmen in addition to the visitor facilities provided by the Forestry Commission.
+The area is naturally an important place for recreation, tourism and leisure, with water sport facilities on the reservoir for wind surfers, canoeists, water skiers, anglers and yachtsmen in addition to the visitor facilities provided by the Forestry Commission.
 Cycling, walking and crazy golf are among the activities on dry land.

 Kielder: International Dark Sky Park

 At the heart of this park is Kielder Observatory, a unique visitor attraction set within this almost Scandinavian landscape.
-The observatory offers an opportunity to observe the universe as it is meant to be seen – in pure dark skies – and it provides a rare opportunity for those members of the public who have a passion for astronomy or who simply have a curiosity to gaze in wonder at worlds far beyond our own.
+The observatory offers an opportunity to observe the universe as it is meant to be seen – with pure dark skies – and it provides a rare opportunity for those members of the public who have a passion for astronomy or who simply have a curiosity to gaze in wonder at worlds far beyond our own.

-The England-Scotland border is only about a mile from the castle although the road north across the border does not enter Scotland for another three mile where it crosses from Tynedale into Liddesdale to the east of Deadwater Fell.
+The England-Scotland border is only about a mile from the castle although the road north across the border does not enter Scotland for another three miles, where it crosses from Tynedale into Liddesdale to the east of Deadwater Fell.

 On Kielder side, the wind blaws wide,